zlzhao1104/steam/README.md

-See User Guide.pdf for detailed instruction.
+See User Guide.pdf for detailed instructions.

 A demo video is uploaded to: https://vimeo.com/107979465.